 Endogenous antigens and exogenous antigens In order for B cells to produce anti-A antibodies against tissue-specific autoantigen A, the action of effector CD4+T cells activated by antigen A is usually required.
 For naive CD4+T cells that have escaped negative selection against antigen A to be activated and differentiate into antigen A-specific effector CD4+T cells, antigen A presented on the HLA class II molecules of dendritic cells (DC) is necessary.
-Exogenous antigens are usually presented by HLA class I. DC can also present endogenous antigens by HLA class II molecules by cross-presentation, but organ-specific proteins, which account for 80% of autoantigens (Hayter et al., 2012), are not expressed in DC without the expression of AIRE protein found in medullary thymic epithelial cells (mTEC).
+Exogenous antigens are usually presented by HLA class II molecules, and autoantigens, which are endogenous proteins, are presented by HLA class I. DC can also present endogenous antigens by HLA class II molecules by cross-presentation, but organ-specific proteins, which account for 80% of autoantigens,2 are not expressed in DC without the expression of AIRE protein found in medullary thymic epithelial cells (mTEC).
 In order to present endogenous antigen A by HLA class II, DC must be internalized it as exogenous antigens.

-Immune complex (IC) and complement Complement is activated mainly by binding to the Fc portion of antibodies of IC and causes cell and tissue damage as an opsonin, chemotactic factor, membrane invasion complex, and chemical mediator-releasing factor (Sarma et al., 2011).
-All humans with C1q deficiency develop severe SLE, and C1q-deficient mice also exhibit an SLE-like phenotype (Nagata et al., 2010), so the complement is thought to be working defensively against tissue damage caused by autoimmunity.
+Immune complex (IC) and complement Complement is activated mainly by binding to the Fc portion of antibodies of IC and causes cell and tissue damage as an opsonin, chemotactic factor, membrane invasion complex, and chemical mediator-releasing factor.131 All humans with C1q deficiency develop severe SLE, and C1q-deficient mice also exhibit an SLE-like phenotype,132 so the complement is thought to be working defensively against tissue damage caused by autoimmunity.
 However, the lack of processing process of IC due to the opsonizing effect of complement did not enhance the pathological condition of SLE but rather caused SLE to develop spontaneously de novo, suggesting that IC is not only the result of AIDs but also the cause of AIDs onset or autoantibody production.

-Fcy receptor (FcyR) The FCGR gene, which codes Fcy receptors (FcyR), is identified as a diseasesusceptibility gene in many AIDs (Takai, 2005; Li et al., 2014).
-APC takes up extracellular substances using receptors on the cell membrane.
-It is the Fc receptor (FcR) and complement receptor (CR) that are involved in the uptake of opsonized antigens by antibodies and complements (Allen et al., 1996).
-Fc $\gamma$ R is involved in the phagocytosis of antigens captured by IgG and antigen presentation and is expressed on the membranes of various hematopoietic cells (Takai, 2005).
-FcyR has activating subtypes (FcyRIa, IIa, IIc, III a, IIIb) and an inhibitory subtype (FcyRIIb) in cell function through intracellular signal molecules, and it is said that the balance between these subtypes regulates immune responses.
+Fcy receptor (FcyR) The FCGR gene, which codes Fcy receptors (FcyR), is identified as a diseasesusceptibility gene in many AIDs.^{133,134} APC takes up extracellular substances using receptors on the cell membrane.
+It is the Fc receptor (FcR) and complement receptor (CR) that are involved in the uptake of opsonized antigens by antibodies and complements.135 FcyR is involved in the phagocytosis of antigens captured by IgG and antigen presentation and is expressed on the membranes of various hematopoietic cells.133 FcyR has activating subtypes (FcyRIa, IIa, IIc, III a, IIIb) and an inhibitory subtype (FcyRIIb) in cell function through intracellular signal molecules, and it is said that the balance between these subtypes regulates immune responses.
 However, many unclear points exist, such as the development of AIDs and autoantibody production.
 FcyRIa, IIa, IIb, IIIa are expressed in DC.
-FcyRs are not expressed on T cells, and only FcyRIIb is expressed in B cells (Takai, 2005; Bournazos et al., 2020).
-A study of FcyRIIa polymorphisms has shown a strong correlation with etiology, onset, and increase of susceptibility of several AIDs, particularly SLE and RA.
-Furthermore, human FcyRIIa transgenic mice (no FcyRIIa expression in mice) showed the onset of RA and SLE with antinuclear antibodies, suggesting that FcyRIIa plays a vital role in the activation of inflammation and antibody production in AIDs.
-(Tan Sardjono et al., 2003).
-FcyRIIb is suppressive to autoantibody production, but like other FcyRs, it is involved in IC phagocytosis and antigen presentation (Takai, 2005).
-Therefore, DC can internalize and present autoantigen A in the form of IC using FcyR Ia, IIa, IIb, and IIIa, and autoantigen A-specific B cells can do so using FcyRIIb or BCR.
-AIDs with FCGR 1A, 2A, 2B, and 3A as disease susceptibility genes include SLE, RA, MS, SjS, ITP, GBS, MPA, WG, UC, TA, and KD (Tsuchiya et al., 2003; Takai, 2005; Bergmann et al., 2010; Carmona et al., 2014; Li et al., 2014).
+FcyRs are not expressed on T cells, and only FcyRIIb is expressed in B cells.^{133,136} A study of FcyRIIa polymorphisms has shown a strong correlation with etiology, onset, and increase of susceptibility of several AIDs, particularly SLE and RA.
+Furthermore, human FcyRIIa transgenic mice (no FcyRIIa expression in mice) showed the onset of RA and SLE with antinuclear antibodies, suggesting that FcyRIIa plays a vital role in the activation of inflammation and antibody production in AIDs.137 FcyRIIb is suppressive to autoantibody production, but like other FcyRs, it is involved in IC phagocytosis and antigen presentation.133 Therefore, DC can internalize and present autoantigen A in the form of IC using FcyR Ia, IIa, IIb, and IIIa, and autoantigen A-specific B cells can do so using FcyRIIb or BCR.
+AIDs with FCGR 1A, 2A, 2B, and 3A as disease susceptibility genes include SLE, RA, MS, SJS, ITP, GBS, MPA, WG, UC, TA, and KD.133,134,138-140